1st Cavalry Division "Eugenio di Savoia": History

 The division was formed on 17 April 1930 as 1st Fast Division in the city of Udine in Friuli.
 Although not officially sanctioned the division is considered to be the heir of the 1st Cavalry Division of Friuli, which fought in World War I and consisted of the I and II cavalry brigades and was based in Udine.
-On 15 June 1930 the I Cavalry Brigade, with the regiments Regiment "Cavalleggeri di Saluzzo" (12th), Regiment "Cavalleggeri di Monferrato" (13th), and Regiment "Cavalleggeri di Alessandria" (14th) entered the division.
-The following year the 1st Light Artillery Regiment was raised and assigned to the division.
+On 15 June 1930 the I Cavalry Brigade, with the regiments Regiment "Cavalleggeri di Saluzzo", Regiment "Cavalleggeri di Monferrato", and Regiment "Cavalleggeri di Alessandria" entered the division.
+The following year the Light Artillery Regiment was formed and assigned to the division.

-In January 1933 the Regiment "Piemonte Reale Cavalleria" (2nd) replaced the Regiment "Cavalleggeri di Monferrato" (13th).
-On 1 January 1934 the division and brigade received the name "Eugenio di Savoia".
-On the same date the brigade was reorganized with the Regiment "Cavalleggeri di Alessandria" (14th) being replaced by the 11th Bersaglieri Regiment, and the I Light Tank Group "San Giusto" joining the brigade.
+In January 1933 the Regiment "Piemonte Reale Cavalleria" replaced the Regiment "Cavalleggeri di Monferrato".
+On 1 January 1935 the division and brigade received the name "Eugenio di Savoia".
+On the same date the brigade was reorganized with the Regiment "Cavalleggeri di Alessandria" being replaced by the 11th Bersaglieri Regiment, and the I Light Tank Group "San Giusto" joining the brigade.

 On 1 February 1938 the I Cavalry Brigade "Eugenio di Savoia" was dissolved and its three regiments came under direct command of the division.
-In October of the same year the Regiment "Cavalleggeri di Alessandria" (14th) returned to the division, which in turn lost the Regiment "Piemonte Reale Cavalleria" (2nd).
+In October of the same year the Regiment "Cavalleggeri di Alessandria" returned to the division, which in turn lost the Regiment "Piemonte Reale Cavalleria".

 World War II

-On 30 March 1941 the division ceded its 1st Fast Artillery Regiment with the II and III motorized groups to the 27th Infantry Division "Brescia", which was fighting in the Western Desert Campaign.
-On 3 April the Regiment "Nizza Cavalleria" (1st) was attached to the division for the upcoming Invasion of Yugoslavia.
+On 30 March 1941 the division ceded its 1st Fast Artillery Regiment "Eugenio di Savoia" with the II and III motorized groups to the 27th Infantry Division "Brescia", which was fighting in the Western Desert Campaign.
+On 3 April the Regiment "Nizza Cavalleria" was attached to the division for the upcoming Invasion of Yugoslavia.
 Afterwards the division remained in Yugoslavia as occupation force.
-On 23 June the division lost its last artillery group, which was transferred to the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta" to form an artillery regiment for the latter division's upcoming deployment to the Eastern front.
+On 23 June the division lost its last artillery group, which was transferred to the 3rd Cavalry Division "Principe Amedeo Duca d'Aosta" to form a horse artillery regiment for the latter division's upcoming deployment to the Eastern front.

-On 17 October 1941 the Regiment "Cavalleggeri di Alessandria" (14th) conducted the last cavalry charge by an Italian military unit: encircled by a group of Yugoslav Partisans near Poloj in Croatia the regiment launched repeated nighttime saber charges against the partisans and despite suffering heavy casualties, the charge succeeded and the regiment broke through the encirclement.
+On 17 October 1941 the Regiment "Cavalleggeri di Alessandria" conducted the last cavalry charge by an Italian military unit: encircled by a group of Yugoslav Partisans near Poloj in Croatia the regiment launched repeated nighttime saber charges against the partisans and despite suffering heavy casualties, the charge succeeded and the regiment broke through the encirclement.

 After the Armistice of Cassibile was announced on 8 September 1943 the division tried to rally in Rijeka, but by 13 September 1943 it was dissolved by invading German forces and ceased to exist.